-10 Reasons Why You Should Move At Least Five Times In Your Life
+10 Reasons To Move A Few Times In Your Life

 If you aren’t happy, if you feel stuck, if you have reached a dead end, or if you just want something different, there is one simple thing to do: Move!
 Moving has all the bliss of travel, but without the heart wrenching ache of leaving.
 When you move a few times in your life, each new move just becomes a longer stretch of travel, an extended adventure before your next adventure.

 Instead of being afraid of moving, seek out opportunities to move.
 You won’t believe how moving a few times in your life will not only change you, but will define your life as well.

 Moving frequently literally means that your life becomes one long-term travel destination vacation after another.
 This is a truly godsend for those who are blessed and cursed with an insatiable wanderlust bug.
 Instead of being tied down to one place while all you wish is travel elsewhere, you are traveling, just for a longer period of time than a quick weekend trip.

 In this kind of travel, you have time to really experience and expose yourself to a different culture, perspective, or geographic area.
 You get to know a city well enough to get to know locals because you become one.
 You know where to eat and go, what to see, and what NOT to waste your time on.

 You are your own Lonely Planet travel guide.
 You know the area, and there is always something new to be discovered because you haven’t lived there forever.